Lo-Eric/Code-Overflow/README.md

 ### Usage
 [Login, signup, or demo login](/images/box3.png)
+Users can signup for a new account, login with an existing account, or demo the site using an existing demo user account.

 [Ask a question]
+Users can ask a question by clicking the "Ask question" button and include any tags that they wish to associate with the question.

 [Answer a question]

 [Comment on a question]

 ### Technologies Used